Kvnatn/Financial-Modelling-Prep/README.md

 ## Improvement

 When I will have time, I will add some content to this project such as:
-* Machine Learning Model with forecast
+* Making titles and text clearer
-* Technical Analysis
+* Making company to company comparisons